 Now let’s say Bob’s calorie target is around 2000 calories per day.
 Due to inaccurate food logging, even though Bob thinks he’s eating 2000 calories, he’s actually regularly consuming nearly 3000 calories per day.
 Instead of losing weight, he’ll actually be gaining weight because he’s eating more than he should be.

-I still stand by my assertion that food logging is the optimal way to transform your body whether you want to cut, bulk, or recomp.
+We still stand by our assertion that food logging is the optimal way to transform your body whether you want to cut, bulk, or recomp.
 But for food logging to be effective, you have to make an effort to be as accurate as possible with your logs.

 And we’re going to help you do just that.